 - U.3.1.
-On the 9th of June 2017, the Strategic Board approved the use of the GPF revenue grant to support the sector-focused activities that are being undertaken on a pan-LEP basis and predominantly led by the SELEP Ltd working groups. - U.3.2.
-The purpose of the Sector Support Fund (SSF) is therefore to support one-off, discrete pieces of work of a pan-LEP nature, with a sector-focus that brings demonstrable benefits and has support across the SELEP area.
+On the 9th of June 2017, the Strategic Board approved the use of the GPF revenue grant to support the sector-focused activities that are being undertaken on a pan-LEP basis and predominantly led by the SELEP Ltd working groups.
+Further funds were allocated to the SSF on 12 June 2020. - U.3.2.
+The purpose of the Sector Support Fund (SSF) is therefore to support one-off, discrete pieces of work of a pan-LEP nature, with a sector-focus that brings demonstrable benefits and has support across the SELEP area, including supporting recovery after the COVID-19 pandemic and offsetting and impacts of the UK's withdrawal from the EU.
 All applications must meet the criteria a set out in the SSF guidance published on the website.
 The funding will be deployed on a first-come first-served basis for those projects that meet the criteria. - U.3.3.
 Each bid must be supported by a completed SSF application template. - U.3.4.
 The appraisal of projects will be conducted by the Secretariat, followed by an independent review by the Accountable Body.